dwrobel/flatcam/README.md

 - Editors: activated an old function that was no longer active: each tool can have it's own set of shortcut keys, the Editor general shortcut keys that are letters are overridden
 - Gerber and Geometry editors, when using the Backspace keys for certain tools, they will backtrack one point but now the utility geometry is immediately updated
 - In Geometry Editor I fixed bug in Arc modes.
 Arc mode shortcut key is now key 'M' and arc direction change shortcut key is 'D'
+- moved the key handler out of the Measurement tool to flatcamGUI.FlatCAMGui.keyPressEvent()
+- Gerber Editor: started to add new function of poligonize which should make a filled polygon out of a shape

 13.04.2019